All Products

 Issue

-I cannot select a backup task when I restore an application across clusters.
+I cannot select a backup job when I restore an application across clusters.

 Cause

-• Cause 1: The backup vault is not associated with the current cluster, which means that the backup vault is not initialized.
+• Cause 1: The backup vault is not associated with the current cluster.
+This means the backup vault is not initialized.

-The system initializes the backup vault and synchronizes the basic information about the backup vault, including the Object Storage Service (OSS) bucket information, to the cluster.
+The system initializes the backup vault and synchronizes its basic information, including the OSS bucket information, to the cluster.
 Then, the system initializes the backup files from the backup vault in the cluster.
-You can select a backup file from the backup vault for restoration only after the initialization is complete.
+You can select a backup file for restoration only after the initialization is complete.

-• Cause 2: The initialization of the backup vault fails.
+• Cause 2: The backup vault failed to initialize.
 The status of the backuplocation resource in the current cluster is Unavailable.

-• Cause 3: The backup task is not complete or the backup task fails.
+• Cause 3: The backup job is incomplete or has failed.

 Solution